rangsimanketkaew/QM-on-TAIWANIA/README.md

 * Usage: `subnwchem input [ gpu | casper | mpipr ] [ help ]` <br />
-Explaination of each optional keyword are below. <br /> Example of using subnwchem are following <br />
+Explaination of each optional keyword are below. <br /> Example of using subnwchem are following
+  - `subnwchem input`
-`subnwchem input`               Submit job on CPU node.<br />
+  Submit job on CPU node.
-`subnwchem input mpipr`         Submit job on CPU node using MPI-PR.
-Recommended for medium & large jobs.<br />
+  - `subnwchem input mpipr`
+  Submit job on CPU node using MPI-PR.
+Recommended for medium & large jobs.
-`subnwchem input casper`        Submit job on CPU node using Casper.
-Use Casper when MPI-PR fails.<br />
+  - `subnwchem input casper`
+  Submit job on CPU node using Casper.
+Use Casper when MPI-PR fails.
-`subnwchem input gpu`           Submit job on GPU node using CUDA.<br />
+  - `subnwchem input gpu`
+  Submit job on GPU node using CUDA.
-`subnwchem input gpu casper`    Submit job on GPU node using CUDA and Casper.<br />
+  - `subnwchem input gpu casper`
+  Submit job on GPU node using CUDA and Casper.

 * Capability
   - [ ] OpenMP